 Otton could have entered the 2021 NFL Draft but instead chose to return for his redshirt-senior season, aiming to claim a Pac-12 title and more with his teammates.
-What makes Otton such an intriguing player?
+Washington’s season didn’t go that smoothly, but Otton still offers intrigue as a prospect.
+What makes Otton such an interesting player?
 Let’s dive in.

 Otton’s athletic profile

 Athleticism is incredibly important for tight ends — more so than most other positions.
 There’s an athletic threshold below which tight ends consistently struggle to produce at the NFL level.
-Luckily for Otton, while he’s not an elite athlete, he seems to clear this threshold comfortably.
+Luckily for Otton, while he’s not an elite athlete, he seems to clear this threshold.

-The Washington TE stands out with a reasonably long 6’5″, 240-pound frame.
-He possesses strong short-area burst for his size, and he has the natural quickness necessary to make sharp direction changes with relative ease.
+The Washington TE stands out with a reasonably long 6’5″, 250-pound frame.
+He possesses good short-area burst for his size, and he has the natural quickness necessary to make sharp direction changes with relative ease.
 Additionally, he can use this short-area burst to stack blocks and build momentum as a utility player.
 He’s also able to build speed quickly after changing directions with above-average explosiveness.

 Among other things, Otton has nice closing burst at the catch point.
 He also flashes quick footwork at his route stems to effectively channel his athletic traits and shift directions quickly.